From Farm to Jar: The Art of Making Authentic Jams and Jellies

 Use the right amount of sugar

-The amount of sugar you use can have a big impact on the texture of your jam or jelly.
+The amount of sugar you use can have a big impact on the texture.
 Too little sugar can result in a runny consistency, while too much sugar can make your jam or jelly too thick.
 Aim for a ratio of about 1:1 fruit to sugar, and adjust as needed.

 Skim off any foam